Mobile 0400 035 001

 Reduced fees may be negotiated to facilitate regular sessions in psychoanalytic therapy.

-Unless otherwise arranged, payment is due on the day of the appointment and can be made by cash, cheque, or EFTPOS/Credit.
+Unless otherwise arranged, payment is due on the day of the appointment and can be made by cash or EFTPOS/Credit.

 Psychoanalytic Psychotherapist, Clinical Psychologist

-Within us all there lies a drive to develop and move forward - at times emotional conflicts and stresses interrupt that process.
+Within us all there lies a drive to develop, move forward, and become whole.
+At times emotional conflicts and stresses interrupt that process.
 Whether these interruptions are leftover from early experiences, or responses to situational crises, psychotherapy can be a useful tool in addressing such blocks. ...